 Bulgaria shares the view expressed at the Second Extraordinary Meeting of the CNS that the growing number of international meetings, assessments, peer reviews and expanding mandates is placing high demands on existing human resources, which may become counter productive.
-In the period of 1991 - 2012 Kozloduy NPP was subject to over 20 international reviews organized by the IAEA, WANO and EU.
 The necessity of optimization of the reviews, of reduction of the duplication of topics and initiatives is obvious and this is one of the main tasks of the managers of these organizations.
 At the same time the concurrence of the future reviews with the Operating organization would be beneficial for the general preparation and for achieving the goals set.